 Two South African celebrities have teamed up with a Johannesburg lawyer to help families of the Marikana victims.

-Singer Ntsiki Mazwai, radio personality Kay Sexwale and lawyer Tracey Nixon have opened a trust account and created a website called Never Again
+Singer Ntsiki Mazwai, radio personality Kay Sexwale and lawyer Tracey Nixon have opened a trust account and created a website called Never Again for donations.

 Speaking to the City Press this week, Mazwai said she came up with the idea after hearing government was not willing to pay the legal costs of the lawyers representing the wounded and arrested miners at the Marikana Commission of Inquiry.